JanHerca/urantiapedia/output/wikijs/article/Preston_Thomas/The_Importance_of_Christian_Ministry.md

 For example, consider this quotation from page 2082:

-> …Christianity stands in need of new contact with the uncompromised teachings of Jesus; it languishes for lack of a new vision of the Master’s life on earth. [[UB 195:9.2](/en/The_Urantia_Book/195#p9_2)]
+> . . .Christianity stands in need of new contact with the uncompromised teachings of Jesus; it languishes for lack of a new vision of the Master’s life on earth. [[UB 195:9.2](/en/The_Urantia_Book/195#p9_2)]

 In Christian doctrine, an outward church has taken the place of Jesus’ inner spiritual kingdom of submission to God.
 But membership in the church is not equivalent to citizenship in the kingdom; one is spiritual and the other mainly social.
 Jesus’ spiritual kingdom still exists in those believers who are dedicated to doing the Father’s will.
 This brotherhood of the kingdom now slumbers within the Christian church, but it will eventually come forth.
 Our job is to help awaken and inspire sleeping Christians through a revival of Jesus’ actual teachings.